Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Introduction

-The intermediary stage of the parameterization domain acts similarly to the unstructured data in Euclidean space in the GD-VAE setting.
-These outputs are given heightened flexibility and permitted to lie in unrestricted subdomains before subsequently being mapped to the manifold.
-In this sense, our method applies no greater restrictions upon the latent space by using this middle step of unstructured data of the manifold's parameterization, the only of which being this domain is one dimension lower than that of the embedding in which the unstructured data in the GD-VAE case is contained.
+The intermediary stage of the parameterization domain acts similarly to the unstructured data in Euclidean space in the GD-VAE setting in the sense that it is fixed and with less structure than before its mapping to the manifold, except our parameterization domain is of lower dimension, being the intrinsic dimension, than the embedding dimension.
+Such a parameterization contains lesser structure than the embedding latent stage.
+The mapping from unstructured data to the manifold for GD-VAEs acts as a way to progress the encoding from data to that of a later state in the ambient data evolution.

+We compare our methods to baselines.
+In one such baseline, we provide no restrictions on the latent space, which we let develop naturally in training.
+As demonstrated in \cite{chadebec2022geometricperspectivevariationalautoencoders} \cite{davidson2022hypersphericalvariationalautoencoders}, it is possible Riemannian structures develop in the respective latent spaces on their own accord in a learning task with no concrete constraints.
+In this sense, we investigate the empirical performance of Ricci flow specifically, and so we provide empirical support of our methods in comparison to these unrestricted baselines, whether or not geometric properties formulate independently in these spaces without any enforced properties of our choosing.

-While the implicitly-learned latent space captured by an intrinsic flow allows high precision in the task of replicating data from the same underlying distribution as seen as part of the training procedure, a challenge resides in achieving precision in areas such as generalization of the data and extrapolation of data with fundamental qualities of those seen in training, but sufficiently different to be categorized as data that is extended outside of the training procedure.
-The manifold latent space offers promise in extending the autoencoder baseline to one that yields greater ability to infer dynamics from never-before-seen data, as well as incorporate features of the data into such a structure \citep{lopez2022gdvaes}.
+While the implicitly-learned latent space captured by an intrinsic flow allows high precision in the task of replicating data from the same underlying distribution as seen as part of the training procedure, it is of interest to achieve precision in areas such as generalization of the data and extrapolation of data with fundamental qualities of those seen in training, but sufficiently different to be categorized as data that is extended outside of the training procedure.
+It is also of interest to develop methods that are highly robust against adversarial examples of test data, such as those corrupted with noise, given networks trained on dynamics of the original functions to be learned \citep{raonić2023convolutional} \citep{Thanasutives_2023} \citep{adesoji2022evaluating}.
+Many existing paradigms emphasize high performance on in-distribution data \citep{melchers2024neural} \citep{ovadia2023realtime} \citep{adesoji2022evaluating}.The manifold latent space with dynamics offers promise in extending data-based methods for learning PDEs from a baseline to one that not only produces high in-distribution performance, but also yields greater ability to infer dynamics from never-before-seen data, enhance robustness, as well as incorporate features of the data into such a structure \citep{lopez2022gdvaes}, cultivating interpretability.